 Mimpen (n.d) examines two essential instrumental elements of internal democracy.
 The first involves organising free, fair and regular elections of internal positions, as well as candidates for representative bodies.
 The second entails equal and open participation of all members and member groups in such a way that interests are more or less equally represented.
-These two instruments are essential for creating an open and deliberative political party in which Indeed, some variables are central to internal democracy.
-The first and major variable is equal participation of all members and groups in the democratic processes of the party.
-This emphasises the involvement of the rank-and-file in the party's policies, as well as representation at party activities and in party bodies.
+These two instruments are essential for creating an open and deliberative political party in which creating an open and deliberative political party in which people can participate in elections equally but may also engage in participation or be represented in other ways.